Statistical significance in choice modelling: computation, usage and reporting: Measures of uncertainty

-We already mentioned that the above calculations rely on the condition that the model is correctly specified.
-However, under the mild specification mistakes that do not compromise consistency, such as in some cases neglected heterogeneity or correlation between observations, two key approaches exist that make fewer assumptions than the classical covariance matrix calculations and thus provide a less conservative estimate of the sampling error.
+Under mild specification mistakes that do not compromise consistency, such as in some cases neglected heterogeneity or correlation between observations, two key approaches exist that make fewer assumptions than the classical covariance matrix calculations and thus provide a less conservative estimate of the sampling error.

-The first approach is to use \emph{robust} standard errors, which, as discussed above, are obtained using the so called \emph{sandwich} estimator\footnote{The origin of the term \emph{sandwich estimator} is that $\Omega$ forms the bread, while the BHHH matrix is the filling.}. \citet{DALY2023103828} show that the Delta method can also be applied using the sandwich matrix to obtain robust estimates of errors in functions of estimated parameters.
+The first approach is to use \emph{robust} standard errors, which, as discussed above, are obtained using the so called \emph{sandwich} estimator\footnote{The origin of the term \emph{sandwich estimator} is that $\Omega$ forms the bread, while the BHHH matrix is the filling.}, with:

+where we refer the reader back to Table \ref{tab:errors} for a definition of the individual components.
 If the model is correctly specified, asymptotically $\hat{\Omega}_B=\hat{\Omega}$, in which case the robust and classical covariance matrices are equal.
-One typical implementation is that the summation in the BHHH matrix is across individual people rather than choice observations, i.e.\ as in Equation (\ref{eq:BHHH}).
-This ensures that the calculation accounts for correlation across choices for the same person that the modeller may have omitted from the model specification, recognising that $T$ observations each from $N$ people is not the same as $1$ observation each from $NT$ people.
-In such a case with repeated choice data, one can expect robust standard errors to be larger than classical standard errors because of the inherent correlation in choices across individuals not recognised by the classical standard errors.
-Our personal experience, however, is that robust standard errors can be both larger and smaller than classical standard errors, and that larger differences for specific parameters indicate a higher degree of misspecification for these parameters.
-Specifically, when robust standard errors are smaller than classical standard errors, this tends to indicate substantive misspecification or identification issues.
-Unfortunately, we do not have analytical proofs for these observations, but we refer the interested reader to \citet{King_Roberts_2015} to learn more about the extent to which robust standard errors identify methodological problems (but do not fix them).
+In general, larger differences between classical and robust standard errors for specific parameters indicate a higher degree of misspecification for these parameters.
+Our personal experience is that, notwithstanding the general expectation that robust standard errors are larger than classical standard errors, the opposite can happen in some cases.
+Specifically, when robust standard errors are smaller than classical standard errors, this may indicate substantive misspecification or identification issues.
+Unfortunately, we do not have analytical proofs for these observations, but we refer the interested reader to \citet{King_Roberts_2015} to learn more about the extent to which robust standard errors identify methodological problems.
+Of course, it should be noted that robust standard errors do not fix these specification issues themselves, and this remains the task of the modeller.
+As the \emph{true} model form is never known, it would thus be wise to continue using robust standard errors even after making improvements to the model on the basis of the discrepancy between classical and robust standard errors.